Backward-curved plenum AHU fan on the Jitamitra shop floor

 The fan duties across a commercial building — and the role each one plays.

 A single building needs a family of fan duties, from the efficient, quiet AHU supply fan to the high-temperature smoke fan that only runs in a fire.
-We have executed 52 HVAC & commercial-building duties across this list — each engineered to its own flow, pressure, noise target and code, not adapted from a catalogue near-fit.
+We have delivered 40 HVAC & commercial-building fans across this list — each engineered to its own flow, pressure, noise target and code, not adapted from a catalogue near-fit.

 The fans we deploy here